NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 To learn more about the other files in the repository, please check the [Build an Omniverse Extension in less than 10 Minutes](https://www.nvidia.com/en-us/on-demand/session/omniverse2020-om1483/), explaining how to create on extension and the files coming with it.

-This tutorial will focus on the `models.py` file found in the `exts/omni.csv.reader/omni/csv/reader/`  directory, and in particular, on the function `Generate`.
+This tutorial will focus on the `models.py` file found in the `exts/omni.csv.reader/omni/csv/reader/`  directory, and in particular, on `Generate()`.
 Its workflow is defined as such:

 ```python
         def Generate(self):